Men's Curl Club

 What is the difference between 2C and 3A?

-2C usually has strong S-shaped waves that may curl in some areas.
+2C usually has strong S-shaped waves that can look curly in places.
 3A usually forms clearer loops or larger ringlets.
-If you are between them, choose products by your biggest issue: flatness, frizz or dryness.
+If you are between them, choose your routine by problem.

 Can men have more than one curl type?